samruhe/samruhe/README.md

 ## About Me
 - I’m currently working on a [New App][app_website]
-- Hoping to officially launch this year!
-Available on the [App Store][app_store_website]
+- Officially launched this year!
+Available on the [App Store!][app_store_website]
-- Earning my Masters in Management from Lehigh University
+- Earned my Masters in Business Management from Lehigh University
+- Earned my Bachelors in Computer Sceince from Lehigh University
 - Love taking pictures, especially landscape and [cars][photo_website]!

 ### Connect with me: